Preparation#

 Try changing the condition in the loops above so that the loop runs exactly 2 times.

-Prep 4.7: Be careful with while-loops#
+Prep 4.7: Be Careful with While-loops#

 Now, try running this code.